-Chairman Young, Ranking Member Hanabusa, and Members of the Subcommittee, my name is Michael Black and I am the Director for the Bureau of Indian Affairs.
-Thank you for the opportunity to present the Department of the Interior's (Department) views on H.R.
-1225, a bill to direct the Secretary of the Interior to place certain lands located in the unincorporated area of the County of Santa Barbara, California into trust for the benefit of the Santa Ynez Band of Chumash Mission Indians (Tribe), and for other purposes.
+Chairman Young, Ranking Member Ruiz, and Members of the Subcommittee, my name is Michael Black and I am the Director for the Bureau of Indian Affairs.
+Thank you for the opportunity to present the Department of the Interior’s (Department) views on H.R.
+1157, a bill to authorize the Secretary of the Interior to place certain lands located in the unincorporated area of the County of Santa Barbara, California into trust for the benefit of the Santa Ynez Band of Chumash Mission Indians (Tribe), and for other purposes.

 Taking land into trust is one of the most important functions that the Department undertakes on behalf of Indian tribes.
 Homelands are essential to the health, safety, and welfare of the tribal communities.
 Thus, this Administration has made the restoration of tribal homelands a priority.
-This Administration is committed to the restoration of tribal homelands, through the Department's acquisition of lands in trust for tribes, where appropriate.
+This Administration is committed to the restoration of tribal homelands, through the Department’s acquisition of lands in trust for tribes, where appropriate.
 The Department supports mandatory fee-to-trust legislation but takes no position on H.R.
 1157 given that the 5 parcels identified in the H.R.
 1157 are currently on appeal to the Assistant Secretary for Indian Affairs at the Department.

-Thank you for the opportunity to present the Department's views on this legislation.
-I will be happy to answer any questions you may have.
+Thank you for the opportunity to present the Department’s views on this legislation.
+I will be happy to answer any questions the Subcommittee may have.